What is Operating Working Capital?

-- Working capital is a measure of liquidity and calculated as current assets less current liabilities
+- Working capital is a measure of liquidity and is calculated as current assets less current liabilities.

-- Operating working capital focuses on the operating short term assets and liabilities required to run a businesses’ operations and is calculated as operating current assets less operating current liabilities
+- Operating working capital focuses on the operating short term assets and liabilities required to run a business’s operations and is calculated as operating current assets less operating current liabilities.

-- Positive OWC indicates cash is tied up in the operations of the business and short term funding is required.
-Negative OWC indicates the business has access to a “free” source of short term funding
+- Positive OWC indicates cash is tied up in the business’s operations, and short-term funding is required.
+Negative OWC implies that the company has access to a “free” source of short term funding.

-Operational assets are defined as resources used to generate revenues which are essential for ongoing business operations.
-Inventories, accounts receivable, and prepaid assets are all short-term operational assets.
-Often cash is excluded because it is not necessary in the day-to-day running of a business.
-However, sometimes it may be classed as operational if a business requires cash, such as a travel shop for currency exchange.
+Operational assets are resources used to generate revenues and, therefore, essential for ongoing business operations.
+Inventories accounts receivable, and prepaid assets are all examples of short-term operational assets.
+Often cash is excluded because it is not necessary for the day-to-day running of most businesses.
+However, sometimes it may be operational if a business requires cash to operate, such as a travel shop for currency exchange.
 However, most businesses purchase and sell goods/services on credit and do not require cash to generate revenues.

-Often analysts view a business as an operational entity that requires funding.
+Often financial analysts view a business as an operational entity that requires funding.
 This represents the “sources and uses” view of the balance sheet.
-Short-term assets are required to operate a business, and require funding, but how are these assets funded?
-Some funding is “free” since under normal circumstances it is not interest bearing.
-A great example of free funding is accounts payable, whereas debt is interest bearing.
-OWC distinguishes between interest bearing financial items and non-interest bearing operational items.
+Short-term assets are required to operate a business and require funding, but how are these assets funded?
+Some funding is “free” since under normal circumstances, and it is not interest-bearing.
+A great example of free funding is accounts payable, whereas debt is interest-bearing.
+OWC distinguishes between interest-bearing financial items and non-interest-bearing operational items.

 Understanding Operating Working Capital

-A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, require short-term funding.
-Cash is “tied up” in the business creating the funding requirement.
+A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, requires short-term funding.
+Cash is “tied up” in the company creating the funding requirement.
 Businesses with negative OWC, where short-term operating liabilities are greater than short-term operating assets, get extra “free funding”.

-A highly positive working capital will mean the company is more than capable of meeting its short-term obligations and can put the surplus of funds to invest.
+A highly positive working capital will mean the company is more than capable of meeting its short-term obligations and can potentially invest the surplus funds.
 Likewise, a negative figure means the company may have difficulty meeting its short-term obligations in the future.

 Problems with OWC?